Geshe Kelsang Gyatso Rinpoche

 In 1977, encouraged by his own Spiritual Guide, Venerable Geshe Kelsang Gyatso graciously accepted an invitation to come to Manjushri Centre in England to teach pure Dharma.

-Since his arrival there over 40 years ago, Geshe-la (as he is affectionately called) has given thousands of teachings world-wide and written over 24 highly acclaimed books on meditation and Buddhism, oversaw the development of 1400 meditation centers , retreat centers and branches all over the world and the building of 5 traditional Buddhist Temples in 5 countries, and founded the charitable organization, The New Kadampa Tradition-International Kadampa Buddhist Union (NKT-IKBU).
+Since his arrival there over 40 years ago, Geshe-la (as he is affectionately called) has given thousands of teachings world-wide, written over 24 highly acclaimed books on meditation and Buddhism, oversaw the development of 1400 meditation centers, retreat centers and branches all over the world, including the building of 5 traditional Buddhist Temples in 5 countries, and founded the charitable organization, The New Kadampa Tradition-International Kadampa Buddhist Union (NKT-IKBU).

 “For Buddhadharma to flourish throughout the world and the wishes of all living beings to be fulfilled depends totally on the development of qualified Dharma centres.
-Only Dharma centres provide Dharma teachings, study programmes, Dharma books and other necessary conditions.
-Without qualified Dharma centres there is no possibility of pure Buddhadharma developing.”
+Only Dharma centers provide Dharma teachings, study programs, Dharma books and other necessary conditions.
+Without qualified Dharma centers there is no possibility of pure Buddhadharma developing.”